GabrielRamosGomes/game-tracker/server/api/igdb/TABLES-TODO.md

 - 1-phase-backup - Contains all tables from "Insert Independent Tables"
 - 1.5-phase-backup - All the above + game_engines & platforms & companies from dependent tables
+- 1.6-phase-backup - All the above + games from dependent tables